Ratings and FAQ

-It is not easy to grade trips accurately with regards to how difficult they are.
-The following is a list of trip denominations we use and their description; these can give you a better idea:
+There is no set standard to grade trips accurately with regards to how difficult they are.
+To give you an idea, the following is a list of trip denominations we use and their descriptions:

 CULTURAL: Trips that place a strong emphasis on exploring cultural aspects and traditions of the local people.
 These are oriented towards experiencing daily life with local peasants in their local communities.

-MODERATE: Trips that require good overall health and physical condition.
+MODERATE: Trips that require good health and overall physical condition.
 It refers to treks were you spend 6 to 8 hours of hiking per day.
-Hike on trails that lead to passes between 4,000 and 5,000 Mts.
-Above sea level with substantial gain and/or loss of altitude in one day.
-These trips are meant for people who enjoy the outdoors and usually require some pre-departure physical training.
+Hike on trails that lead to passes between 4,000 and 5,000 metersabove sea level with substantial gain and/or loss of altitude in one day.
+These trips are meant for people who enjoy the outdoors and normaly require some pre-departure physical training.
 The better shape you are in, the more enjoyment you can get out of a trip.

 RIGOROUS: Treks that are longer and more time is spent at higher altitudes.
 Trails can lead to passes over 5,000 Mts. above sea level with more intense weather and temperature changes.
 Excellent physical condition and health are required for these trips; previous trekking experience is strongly recommended.